High Blood Pressure, Hypertension

 - Excessive alcohol intake, defined as drinking in excess of two drinks daily for men under age 65, or in excess of one drink daily for women or men over age 65.

-- Medications.
-Some prescription drugs, including steroids, birth control pills, decongestants, NSAIDS and diet pills can raise blood pressure.
-Some over-the-counter medicines, such as those containing licorice root, ephedra, guarana, kola nut, yerba mate, ginseng and yohimbe, may also raise blood pressure.
+- Some prescription drugs, including steroids, birth control pills, decongestants, NSAIDS and diet pills can raise blood pressure.
+Some over-the-counter medicines, such as those containing licorice root, ephedra, guaraná, kola nut, yerba maté, ginseng and yohimbe, may also raise blood pressure.

 Some health problems including chronic kidney disease, thyroid disease and sleep apnea may also cause blood pressure to rise.

 According to the NHLBI, high blood pressure is more common, occurs at an earlier age, and is likely to be more severe among African Americans than in Caucasians or Hispanic Americans.
 Even young children can develop high blood pressure, but these cases often go undiagnosed.
-A study published in the Journal of the American Medical Association in 2007 concluded that approximately two million children in the U.S. have high blood pressure, yet only 500,000 cases will be diagnosed.
-The principle cause is the ongoing epidemic of childhood obesity.
-It’s estimated that about 30 percent of overweight and obese children have high blood pressure and that the problem is likely to worsen as the epidemic continues.
+A CDC study estimates that 1 in 25 youth ages 12 to 19 have hypertension, and 1 in 10 has elevated blood pressure.
+The principal cause is the ongoing epidemic of childhood obesity.
+It’s estimated that up to 30 percent of overweight and obese children have high blood pressure and that the problem is likely to worsen as the epidemic continues.

 How is high blood pressure diagnosed?